OmegaCampione/MYAESwebsite/README.md

 ## Overview

-Mystical Aesthetics is a personal project created to develop my web development skills.
-The website showcases a minimalist, clean design, allowing me to experiment with front-end technologies like HTML, CSS, and JavaScript.
+Mystical Aesthetics is a project created to develop web development skills.
+The website showcases a minimalist, clean design, allowing for front-end technologies experimentation, such as HTML, CSS, and JavaScript.

 ## Features